 To date, no TCPs have been identified within the Route D Alternative.
-However, the Sacred Lands File search conducted for the alternatives noted that lands sacred to Native Americans are present in the vicinity of the alternatives, in undisclosed locations.
+However, tThe Sacred Lands File search conducted for the alternatives noted that lands sacred to Native Americans are present in the vicinity of the alternatives, in undisclosed locations.
+To date, no TCPs have been identified within the Route D Alternative.
+However, the Viejas Tribal Council (Viejas Band of Kumeyaay Indians) has indicated that the D Alternative would adversely impact the viewshed of Viejas Mountain, sacred to the Kumeyaay, and Chiquito and Poser Peaks, important to the Kumeyaay.
 The BLM, as the Federal Lead Agency under NEPA and Section 106 of the NHPA, has initiated government-to-government consultation with appropriate Native American groups and notification to other public groups regarding project effects on traditional cultural values.
-That consultation will determine whether there are TCPs that could be affected within this segment.
+Further That consultation will determine whether these important mountains qualify as TCPsare and whether there are other TCPs that could be affected within this segment.
 Though impacts to TCPs are often Class I, mitigation, as defined by NEPA (in King, 2003), can include "minimizing impacts by limiting the degree or magnitude of the action...," rectifying or reducing the impact, and/or "compensating for the impact by replacing or providing substitute resources or environments," which when properly coordinated with Native Americans or other traditional groups can potentially reduce the impact to Class II.
 Implementation of Mitigation Measure C-4a (Complete Consultation with Native Americans and other Traditional Groups) would potentially reduce impacts to TCPs to less than significant levels (Class II), but in some cases impacts would remain significant (Class I).